 When used in combination with psychotherapies as part of a comprehensive addiction treatment plan, these therapies can boost a person’s self-confidence, improve relapse-prevention skills and develop vital interpersonal skills.

 These and other therapies are sometimes paired with medications to prevent withdrawal, discourage substance use and decrease the risk of relapse, an approach is known as medication-assisted treatment.
 Suboxone and methadone are used in this way for individuals who are working to stay abstinent from opioid drugs like heroin, fentanyl, and prescription painkillers.
-Disulfiram (Antabuse) and naltrexone (Vivitrol) may be used to decrease the likelihood of an alcohol relapse.
+Disulfiram (Antuse) and naltrexone (Vivitrol) may be used to decrease the likelihood of an alcohol relapse.

 How To Pay For Maine Drug And Alcohol Addiction Treatment